TCON163/DJAmplifire/README.md

 # DJAmplifire

-This is a web application that is designed to create online Rooms for multiple users to gather in and listen to music.
-It will provide features for users who will be a DJ and host the room and have administrative authority over their own session and features for users who will enter an existing room as a Guest.
-Music will be played using the Spotify API, connecting through the DJ’s spotify account and accessing the DJ’s playlists’.
-API calls will be reduced by persisting user data in a database (spotify account and playlist details).
+DJAmplifire is an online club for users to host their own jam session or join in others’ fun.
+A DJ can host a room and have administrative authority over their own session and Guests can enter existing rooms and listen together.
+DJAmplifire is safe and simple!
+Only the DJ and their guests will have access to the room they create.
+The music player in the browser works with the Spotify API, connected through the DJ’s spotify account and accessing the DJ’s playlists.
+Frequent listeners will always have their favorite songs available, since all users can create accounts that save their preferences.

 Major Features:
 Rooms